wp-slimstat/wp-slimstat/readme.txt

 * `operating system`: accepts identifiers like win7, win98, macosx, ...; please refer to [this manual page](http://php.net/manual/en/function.get-browser.php) for more information about these codes
 * `permalink`: URL accessed on your site
 * `referer`: complete URL of the referrer page
-* `visitor's name`: visitor's name according to the cookie set by Wordpress after leaving a comment
+* `visitor's name`: visitor's name according to the cookie set by WordPress after leaving a comment

 Advanced filters: